Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Clinical missingness

-\paragraph{Historical evidence of (mis)-informed collection.} Historically, studies focused on perceived highest-risk groups and were constrained by the available and willing-to-participate patient population: breast cancer has been predominantly studied in women~\cite{arnould2006breast, giordano2018breast}, cardiovascular disease in men~\cite{vogel2021lancet}, skin cancers in whiter skins~\cite{gloster2006skin}, and autism in men~\cite{gould2011missed}.
+\paragraph{Historical evidence of (mis)-informed collection.} Historically, studies focused on perceived highest-risk groups and were constrained by the available and willing-to-participate patient population.
+Cardiovascular diseases have been predominantly studied in men~\cite{vogel2021lancet}, breast cancer in women~\cite{arnould2006breast, giordano2018breast}, skin cancers in whiter skins~\cite{gloster2006skin}, and autism in men~\cite{gould2011missed}.
 Resultant medical practices and guidelines target these groups.
-However, substantial evidence shows the prevalence of these conditions among a more diverse population: men experience 1\% of breast cancers~\cite{yalaza2016male}, 1 out of 3 women dies from cardiovascular disease~\cite{garcia2016cardiovascular}, neoplasm can be cancerous in non-white populations, and autism has an estimated male-female ratio of 4.2:1~\cite{zeidan2022global}.
+However, evidence shows the prevalence of these conditions among a more diverse population: 1 out of 3 women dies from cardiovascular disease~\cite{garcia2016cardiovascular}, men experience 1\% of breast cancers~\cite{yalaza2016male}, neoplasm can be cancerous in non-white populations~\cite{gloster2006skin}, and autism has an estimated male-female ratio of 4.2:1~\cite{zeidan2022global}.
 Stemming from social constructs and biological differences, distinct groups may present and express different symptoms for the same condition. \cite{mauvais2020sex} shows how biological sex influences condition manifestation through genetics and how the associated social construct of gender has epigenetic effects across a large set of cardiac conditions.
-The misalignment between condition manifestation in these groups and existing tests and guidelines can result in missing covariates necessary to identify the condition.
-Testing recommendations may only be prescribed conditioned on the observation of ``standard" symptoms.
-If the symptoms considered do not include frequent symptoms for a marginalised subgroup, this will result in more missing tests for this group.
-For instance, women with heart failure may experience fatigue while men are more likely to report chest pain~\cite{heo2019sex}.
-As guidelines have focused on male patients~\cite{stromberg2003gender}, this difference in the expressed symptoms may not trigger further testing for women, as suggested by the difference in echocardiography between men and women~\cite{stromberg2003gender}.
+Thus, there is a misalignment between condition manifestation in these groups and existing tests and guidelines.
+This can result in missing covariates that are helpful in identifying the condition for the under-studied group.
+Rather, guidelines recommend testing on the observation of ``standard" symptoms.
+If the symptoms considered do not include the symptoms exhibited by a marginalised subgroup, this will result in more missing tests for this group.
+For instance, women with heart failure are more likely to experience fatigue while men are more likely to report chest pain~\cite{heo2019sex}.
+As guidelines have focused on male patients~\cite{stromberg2003gender}, this difference in the expressed symptoms may not trigger further testing for women, as suggested by the rate difference in diagnostic tests offered to men and women~\cite{stromberg2003gender}.